Supreme Guide: Making an Online Photography Portfolio in 2023

 Not sure how to accomplish this?

-I get it, you probably have a ton of amazing photographs you want to share with the world.
-To help you pare the number down, especially on the main pages of your site, try selecting your top three favorite photos from each event.
-This way you can ensure that the work you are most proud of gets the attention that it deserves and is at the beginning of your photo galleries.
+You probably have a ton of amazing photographs you want to share with the world.
+To help you pin the number down, especially on your site’s primary pages, try selecting your top three favorite photos from each event.

 5. Take the Time to Narrow Your Selections

-Here are 2 strategies that can help you narrow your focus and select the best photos for your portfolio:
+Here are two strategies that can help you narrow your focus and select the best photos for your portfolio:

-- Filter System: start with your favorite 100 shots.
+1. Filter System: start with your favorite 100 shots.
 From there, narrow, narrow, narrow the pile until you only have 15-30 of the very best.
-Look for tiny details that take a shot out of the running.
-For example, pixelation, focus issues, brightness in colors, etc.
+Look for tiny details that take a shot out of the running—for example, pixelation, focus issues, color brightness, etc.

 Modula Gallery Plugin